A Definition of Zero-day

 The best defense against zero-day attacks is one that is focused on detection and response, as prevention efforts typically fail against unknown vulnerabilities or exploits.
 Data visibility is key to early detection of a zero-day attack or compromise – by monitoring all data access and activity for anomalous behavior, enterprises can quickly identify and contain compromises before data is lost and the damage is done.

 Advanced Threat Protection - Building a Kill Chain Defense

 Detect and stop targeted attacks with a data-centric approach that protects sensitive data regardless of the source of attack.

-Learn about the General Data Protection Regulation and the requirements for GDPR compliance in Data Protection 101, our series on the fundamentals of information security.What is Application Control?
+Learn about what GLBA means for data protection and how to achieve GLBA compliance in Data Protection 101, our series on the fundamentals of information security.What is Data Integrity?
+Data Protection 101

 Data integrity defined, data intregity vs. data security, and more in our series on the fundamentals of data protection.What is Operational Security?
 The Five-Step Process, Best Practices, and More